MichaelZhouwang/MichaelZhouwang.github.io/_pages/about.md

 As for AGI research, I am passionate about building algorithms that enable:

 - Data-centric AI Agents that can learn from experience and self-evolve after being created and deployed in the wild.
-- LLMs that can self-evolve using large-scale web corpus by iterative data synthesis.
+- LLMs that can self-improve without external human supervision.

 I am also interested in or working in the following subjects:

-- Efficient methods for LLMs [8,9,16,17,21,30] and Low resource NLP [6, 10, 11].
+- Efficient methods for LLMs and Low resource NLP.
-- Generative AI: text generation and its evaluation [1,2-7,12-15,22-25,30,34,36]
+- Generative AI: text generation and its evaluation.
-- Language model pre-training and transfer learning for NLP [12,15,32,33].
+- Language model pre-training and transfer learning for NLP.
-- Commonsense reasoning and knowledge-based reasoning [4,12,13,31].
+- Commonsense reasoning and knowledge-based reasoning.
-- Multi-modality [20,22,29,37], text-to-image generation [22].
+- Multi-modality, text-to-image generation.

 News